Portable Mini Air Conditioner Water Cool Cooling Fan Cooler Desktop + Remoter

 A cooler, portable ice chest, ice box, cool box, chilly bin (in New Zealand), or esky (Australia) is an insulated box used to keep food or drink cool.

 Ice cubes are most commonly placed in it to help the contents inside stay cool.
-Ice packs are sometimes used, as they either contain the melting water inside, or have a gel sealed inside that stays cold longer than plain ice (absorbing heat as it changes phase).
+Ice packs are sometimes used, as they either contain the melting water inside or have a gel sealed inside that stays cold longer than plain ice (absorbing heat as it changes phase).

 They are usually made with interior and exterior shells of plastic, with a hard foam in between.
 They come in sizes from small personal ones to large family ones with wheels.
-Disposable ones are made solely from polystyrene foam (such as is a disposable coffee cup) about 2 cm or one inch thick.
+Disposable ones are made solely from polystyrene foam (such as a disposable coffee cup) about 2 cm or one inch thick.
 Most reusable ones have molded-in handles; a few have shoulder straps.
 The cooler has developed from just a means of keeping beverages cold into a mode of transportation with the ride-on cooler.
-A thermal bag, cooler bag or cool bag is very similar in concept, but typically smaller and not rigid.
+A thermal bag, cooler bag, or cool bag is very similar in concept, but typically smaller and not rigid.

 Cooling is removal of heat, usually resulting in a lower temperature and/or phase change.
 Temperature lowering achieved by any other means may also be called cooling.
 The transfer of thermal energy may occur via thermal radiation, heat conduction or convection.
 Examples can be as simple as reducing temperature of a coffee.